CodingFriends/Tincta/README.md

 # Tincta

-One-window text editor for Mac with focus on speed, stability and ease of use.
+Free text editor for Mac with focus on speed, stability and ease of use.

 ![Tincta screenshot](/website-images/Screenshot.png?raw=true)